Chip Denominations: Stop Making This Common Mistake

 Get a set with at least 4 colors, even though you’ll only use 3 at a time.
 The fourth color is your color-up denomination.

-The Takeaway
+The app:

-Three denominations.
-Match them to your blinds.
-Color up at breaks.
-That’s it.
 Your game will run faster, your players will make fewer mistakes, and you’ll spend less time playing banker and more time playing poker.

 Ready to try it?